At Sort, we take your privacy and the security of your personal data very seriously.

 Use by third parties

-Without your explicit consent, Sort will not sell, rent or share your personal details to any third parties for marketing purposes.
-We may provide anonymous information that cannot be traced back to you.
-In aggregated form, statistics may be provided to providers of data analytics services in order to provide us with statistical analysis of website use and trends.
+In anonymous form, statistics may be provided to providers of data analytics services in order to provide us with statistical analysis of website use and trends.
 Please be advised that Sort will never share your login details, email addresses, passwords or phone numbers with third parties unless it is absolutely necessary to enable Sort to provide its services.

 Sort may disclose your personal information that we collect to certain third parties and regulatory authorities if we believe that: